How to have a great summer in the UK: the best UK staycation ideas!

-Check out my previous post: GODRIC’S HOLLOW: THE PLACE WHERE MAGIC WAS BORN for more details and photos of my visit to Lavenham.
+Check out my previous post for more details and photos of my visit to Lavenham: GODRIC’S HOLLOW: THE PLACE WHERE MAGIC WAS BORN.

-Glamping can sometimes be more expensive than staying in a hotel, but paying a little extra is worth it if you are bored with hotels and seek something unusual and quirky.
+Glamping can sometimes be more expensive than staying in a hotel, but paying a little extra is worth it if you are bored with hotels and seeking something unusual and quirky.

-There are many different types of glamping accommodation, such as Shepherd’s Hut, Glamping Pod, Narrow Boat, Showman’s Carriage, Bell Tent, or Tree House and I am proud to say I have stayed in most of them.
+There are many different types of glamping accommodation, such as Shepherd’s Hut, Glamping Pod, Narrow Boat, Showman’s Carriage, Bell Tent, and Tree House, and I am proud to say I have stayed in most of them.

-If you are looking for the most unusual UK staycation ideas, Dungeness should be on top of your list!
+If you are looking for the most unusual UK staycation ideas, Dungeness is where you should be headed.